-Come here expecting the elegance of a 5-Star hotel and leave getting so much more as the place literally transforms into a fairy tale come to life every December.
-This year’s theme is the Enchanted Journey that adds a faint flare of magic into the everyday routine.
+Come here expecting the elegance of a 5-star hotel and leave getting so much more as the place transforms into a fairy tale comes to life every December.
+This year’s theme is the Enchanted Journey, which adds a faint magic flare to the everyday routine.

-This place isn’t what one may call a traditional location for a Christmas dinner, but it only makes the things more interesting, doesn’t it?
+This place isn’t what one may call a traditional location for a Christmas dinner, but it only makes things more interesting, doesn’t it?
 Come here with friends to enjoy large Mexican and Peruvian dishes you’ll all share together.
-Smoked paprika ribs, soft shell tacos and more finger food will add a little bit of crazy into the time you’ll be spending here and the rich flavors will ensure you’ll be coming for more.
+Smoked paprika ribs, soft shell tacos, and more finger food will add a little bit of crazy to the time you’ll be spending here, and the rich flavors will ensure you’ll be coming for more.

-If the Christmas spirit is about sharing to begin with, why not share a taco with friends?
+If the Christmas spirit is about sharing, why not share a taco with friends?

-Take the good old classics, spice them up with a tiny drop of hipster souse, add good music and out of this world cocktails into the mix and you’ll get the Made in Chelsea’s favorite hot spot – the Bluebird.
+Take the good old classics, spice them up with a tiny drop of hipster souse, add good music and out-of-this-world cocktails into the mix, and you’ll get Made in Chelsea’s favorite hot spot – the Bluebird.

-This is one the best places to grab a bite in Mayfair on an average day but the Christmas menu makes it worth your time so much more!
-You’ll have their entire carte to choose from, which is nice for those of us who enjoy the variety and yet it is the Christmas special that we’ll all come here for – their roast turkey and the pudding.
+This is one of the best places to grab a bite in Mayfair on an average day, but the Christmas menu makes it worth your time so much more!
+You’ll have their entire carte to choose from, which is nice for those of us who enjoy the variety, and yet it is the Christmas special that we’ll all come here for – their roast turkey and the pudding.

 “What?
 Turkey and pudding?
 Been there, done that!”, you might say.
 And you’ll probably be right with a slight nuance – you haven’t tried these dishes here.
 Or, in simpler words, you have never tried them at all.

-Nice, trendy, loud, delicious are the four words I’d chose to describe the Dean Street Townhouse.
+Nice, trendy, loud, and delicious are the four words I’d chosen to describe the Dean Street Townhouse.
 Is it not the perfect combination for a large group of friends to celebrate Christmas at the same table?
 This is one of the few places in London that can actually fit a considerable amount of people with comfort.
-I mean, loft is nice and all and a basement feels pretty cozy if dim lit, but what about those of us who wish to sit without flexing their back into an ungodly shape?
+I mean, the loft is nice, and all, and a basement feels pretty cozy if dim-lit, but what about those of us who wish to sit without flexing our back into an ungodly shape?